LiuRan89/Riggedbooks-manual-english/docs/questions.md

 Select the controller, in the controller's custom properties, there are all parameters, find the required parameter to key frame。
 ![](image/custompanel.png "")

 ###❓<font color="#dd0000">How to make a cover flip back animation?</font><br />
 Delete the keyframes in the end.
 Mirror the front keyframes.
 ![](image/close.png "")

+###❓<font color="#dd0000">Blender crashed when playing open animation？</font><br />
+In my tests so far, I only found that blender crashes when the wiggle bone addon is turned on at the same time.
+So,if Blender crashed when playing open animation ,be sure to check if the wiggle bone addon is turned on.